Honors College Advisory Council

 From 1996 to 2000, Justice Willett was Director of Research & Special Projects for then-Governor Bush, and later was Domestic Policy & Special Projects Adviser to the 2000 Bush-Cheney Presidential Campaign and Transition Team.

 A native Texan, Justice Willett grew up in a town of 32 people, raised by a widowed mom who waited tables at the local truck stop to support her family.
 He earned a triple-major BBA from Baylor University and his J.D. with honors along with an A.M. in political science from Duke University.
+He is currently pursuing a LLM in Judicial Studies from Duke Law School.
 He served as law clerk to Judge Jerre S. Williams of the U.S. Court of Appeals for the Fifth Circuit.
 From 1993 to 1996, he practiced employment/labor law in the Austin office of Haynes and Boone, L.L.P. and also handled significant pro bono matters for various nonprofit legal foundations.

-His professional honors include Outstanding Young Alumnus of Baylor University, the Price Daniel Distinguished Public Service Award, the Faith and Integrity in Legal Services Award, and the Austin Under 40 Award.
-A member of the American Law Institute, Justice Willett was inducted into the Forney Hall of Honor and is a Fellow of the Texas and Austin bar foundations.
+Justice Willett’s professional honors include Jurist of the Year (Texas Review of Law & Politics), Outstanding Young Alumnus of Baylor University, the Price Daniel Distinguished Public Service Award, the Faith and Integrity in Legal Services Award, and the Austin Under 40 Award.
+An elected member of the American Law Institute, Justice Willett was inducted into the Forney Hall of Honor and is a Fellow of the American, Texas, and Austin bar foundations.

 Justice Willett's wife, Tiffany, helped lead the President's Commission on White House Fellowships and previously worked in the Texas Senate.
-After serving in the Bush Administration, she worked at Texas CASA, which advocates for abused and neglected children in the court system.
+After serving in the Bush White House, she worked at Texas CASA, which advocates for abused and neglected children in the court system.

 The Willett family includes three young children -— Jacob, Shane-David, and Genevieve.